anilmaurya61/life-skills-track/listening-and-assertive-communication.md

-# Listening and Active Communication
+# Listening and assertive communication

 ## Question 1
 **What are the steps/strategies to do Active Listening?** <br>